AIRI-Institute/fdd-defense/README.md

 To test the library, run the command `pytest tests` from the root directory.

+## Running experiments

+To reproduce the results from the paper, open the notebook (experiments.ipynb)[experiments.ipynb] and follow the instructions.

 ## Citation

 Please cite our paper as follows: